top of page

 I asked some friend s and several people I had found online to come to the table with me, to have a conversation and share their journeys and allow me to live stream the conversation to my Facebook group.

-We throw mixers 1-2 times a year to celebrate all of the great educators in our informal network.
-These parties are sponsored by the VELA Education Fun, amazing source of funding for "permissionless education" providers.
+We throw mixers each year to celebrate all of the great educators in our informal network.
+These parties are sponsored by the VELA Founders Network, amazing source of "no strings attached, permissionless" funding for new and expanding education providers.

 What is next?
 We shall see!
 Feel free to reach out.
-I am always up for coffee or cocktails!
+Dana and Brettani are always up for coffee or cocktails!

 Warm Regards,